hashicorp/terraform-website/content/source/docs/glossary.html.md

 -> Terraform Enterprise

-The set of configuration that a TFE organization needs in order to connect to a specific [VCS provider][].
+An entity collecting the configuration information that a TFE organization needs in order to connect to a specific [VCS provider][].

 An OAuth client needs an [OAuth token][] in order to actually access data belonging to a user or organization in that VCS provider.
-The client can be created with an existing token for that VCS provider (when created via TFE's API), or it can be created with the details TFE needs in order to request a token.
+The client can be created with an existing token for that VCS provider (API-only, and not supported for some VCS providers), or it can be created with the details TFE needs in order to request a token.
 Requesting a token requires a user to click through and approve access with their VCS provider account.

 - [TFE docs: VCS Integration](/docs/enterprise/vcs/index.html)
 - [TFE API docs: OAuth Clients](/docs/enterprise/api/oauth-clients.html)